Oct. 8–10 | Boston

 Lorraine Hamby, senior director, Worldwide Consumer PR & Social Media, Symantec

-Allyson Hugley, executive vice president, Weber Shandwick
+Allyson Hugley, president, Measurement and Analytics Practice, Weber Shandwick

 David Kellis, director of public relations and social media, The Clorox Company